RealEstateCore/doc/README.md

 # RealEstateCore Documentation

-This site contains [WIDOCO](https://github.com/dgarijo/Widoco)- and [pyLODE](https://github.com/RDFLib/pyLODE)-generated documentation for the REC ontology suite.
+This site contains [WIDOCO](https://github.com/dgarijo/Widoco)- and [pyLODE](https://github.com/RDFLib/pyLODE)-generated documentation for the REC ontology suite in versions 2.x through 3.x.

-Note that superseeded bugfix releases (e.g., 3.1.x) are not linked or recommended for use.
+Superseeded bugfix releases (e.g., 3.1.x) are not linked or recommended for use.

 * [v2.2](2.2/)
 * [v2.3](2.3/)